-- 2. Set the air flow control dial to the " 🗾 " position. - 3.
-Set the temperature control dial all the way left. - 4.
-Set the fan speed control dial to the desired speed.
+2. Set the air flow control dial to the " 📁 " position.

+3. Set the temperature control dial all the way left.

 When driving on a dusty road, set the air inlet control button to the ON position.

 Continued operation in the ON position may fog up the windows.
 Switch to the OFF position as soon as the outside dusty condition clears.